qtnc/6pad2/doc/python-scripting-api.md

 :	The anchor point of the current selection. int selectionEnd:
-:	The end point of the current selection. str selectedText:
+:	The end point of the current selection. int position
+:	Same as selectionEnd.
+Modifying this attribute is the same as doint `select(value, value)`, i.e. the selection is collapsed at given position. int curColumn (read only):
+:	The current column where the caret is.
+If there is a selection, selectionEnd is taken as being the current position. int curLine:
+:	The current line number where the caret is.
+If there is a selection, selectionEnd is taken as being the current position.
+Modifying this value is the same as doing `position = lineStartIndex(value)`. str curLineText:
+:	The text of the line where the caret currently is.
+If there is a selection, selectionEnd is taken as being the current position. str selectedText:
 :	The text currently selected; if there is no selection, this string is empty. str text: